-Katy Gallagher was elected to the Legislative Assembly as a Labor Member for Molonglo in November 2001, and joined the Stanhope Ministry in December 2002.
-She is also the Minister for Health and Minister for Territory and Municipal Services.
+Katy Gallagher is the Chief Minister of the Australian Capital Territory.
+She was first elected to the Legislative Assembly as a Labor Member for Molonglo in November 2001, and joined the Stanhope Ministry in December 2002.
+In addition to Chief Minister she is also the Minister for Health, Minister for Regional Development and Minister for Higher Education.

 Katy has strong connections to Canberra having grown up in the Weston Creek area, attending Duffy Primary School, Melrose High and Stirling College before undertaking a degree at the Australian National University.
-She lives in north Canberra with her partner and children.
+She currently lives in north Canberra with her partner and three children.

 Read more about Katy on her blog . . .